wp-cli/handbook/commands/package.md

 # wp package

-Runs WP-CLI package manager commands.
+Lists, installs, and removes WP-CLI packages.

 WP-CLI packages are community-maintained projects built on WP-CLI.
 They can contain WP-CLI commands, but they can also just extend WP-CLI in some way.